jsntv200/redant-home/_posts/2013-04-10-ruby-on-rails-efficiency-convention-over-configuration.md

 keywords: ruby on rails efficient
 image_small: "/assets/uploads/2013/ruby-on-rails.png"
 image: "/assets/uploads/2013/ruby-on-rails.png"
-excerpt-short: '"convention over configuration".
+excerpt_short: '"convention over configuration".
 How to improve team effectiveness and quality.'
-excerpt-long: Before we switched to Ruby on Rails, we had a small team working in Microsoft ASP and .Net.
+excerpt_long: Before we switched to Ruby on Rails, we had a small team working in Microsoft ASP and .Net.
 They'd butt heads all the time over seemingly trivial stuff, which had the impact of slowing us down.
 Once using Ruby on Rails, we started approaching these issues from a "convention over configuration" perspective, which helped us